 If you hope to get stronger, burn more calories, and get faster with your cycling, adding more resistance is all part of that game.

 The good news here is that both of these are able to get you to very high levels of resistance.
-Magnetic resistance, however, may win out by an inch.
-With this type of resistance, you can apply it so high that the wheel essentially stops running altogether.
-With contact based resistance systems, you can still get a very high degree of resistance, but typically the strongest of individuals will still be able to move that flywheel if needed.
+With magnetic resistance, you can apply it so high that the wheel essentially stops running altogether.
+Contact-based resistance systems have higher resistance as the rider can keep adding resistance until the pedals can’t continue, whereas magnetic bikes have a fixed resistance level range.

 Level Of Wear And Tear

 Which bike is going to have more wear and tear?
 For this, most definitely contact forms of resistance.
 Magnetic resistance is nearly completely maintenance free because the only thing that’s changing is how powerful the magnet is that’s being utilized to prevent the spinning of the flywheel.

 With contact based resistance, something is actually touching that flywheel, so you are going to get that higher level of wear and tear on those pads, which may then eventually have to be replaced.